yyjhome/yyjhome.github.io/_pages/about.md

 For more info
 ------
-> More info about academic articles in physics can be found in [inspirehep](https://inspirehep.net/authors/1804682?ui-citation-summary=true).
+> More information about academic articles in physics can be found in [inspirehep](https://inspirehep.net/authors/1804682?ui-citation-summary=true).